-ALM monitors interest rate risk through the interest rate risk reporting "RRT" (Reporting de Risque de Taux).
+ALM monitors interest rate risk through the interest rate risk reporting "RRT" (Reporting de Risque de Taux) on quarterly basis.
 The same rules apply to measurement of interest rate risk in HO and local entities, with exceptions to the conventional maturity of the working capital.